|Healthy Diet Plans >> Diabetic Diet >> Watermelon|

 Watermelon For Diabetes

+There are 17 grams of sugar in one 280 gram serving of watermelon.
 Diabetes is a metabolic disorder where the body is unable to utilize the sugar that has been absorbed from food.
 This causes the level of sugar in the blood to rise, leading to many health related issues.
 For this reason, diabetics have to manage their daily carbohydrate intake lest their blood sugar levels rise too high.
 High blood sugar levels can cause damage to different parts of the body like the heart and kidneys.
-In fact, the majority of deaths amongst diabetics is due to cardiovascular diseases.

 As watermelon is a sweet fruit, many people mistakenly assume that it is bad for diabetics.
 Watermelon is good for diabetes management and should form part of a diabetes diet.
 Watermelon is rich in nutrients which benefit the body in many different ways.
 High vitamin A content helps maintain your cells’ health and is good for the eyes.
 Vitamin C helps the body to fight infections and is a potent antioxidant.
 It is rich in vitamin B1 and B6 which help keep energy levels high.
 High potassium & magnesium levels help blood circulation, regulate nerve impulses and have a beneficial effect on blood pressure.
 It is fat free and cholesterol free, both important factors in a diabetic diet.
 In fact, it delivers more nutrients per calorie than most other fruits.